KeinR/bad-apple-cturtle/README.md

 *Anata no koto mo watashi no koto mo subete no koto mo mada shiranai no* *Omoi mabuta wo aketa no naraba subete kowasu no nara kuro ni nare!!!*

+# NOTE

+**You will need to download the video with youtube-dl and convert the frames with ffmpeg.**
+The script `init.cmd` will do that for you, but you need the youtube-dl and ffmpeg binaries (youtube-dl.exe and ffmpeg.exe) on your PATH.

+I would include them here, but I'm not entirely sure of the technical legality of that.

 ### Author:
 - Author: Orion Musselman